SBNSoftware/SBNSoftware.github.io/sbn_wiki/VPN.md

 or similar.
 In short: you need administrator privileges.

-The script will also install SysV scripts to start and stop the VPN.
+The script will also install SystemV scripts to start and stop the VPN.
 It will also try to set it to start automatically (this failed on Gentoo Linux).

-If your system uses systemd instead, it may still work\... or not (this too failed on Gentoo Linux).
+If your system uses [systemd](https://github.com/systemd/systemd) instead, it may still work... or not (this too failed on Gentoo Linux).

 When the sequence of failures is long enough, you are ready to give a try to the free client.